world-class/REPL/software/README.md

 - :star: [Audacity](https://www.audacityteam.org/) (Windows, macOS, Linux)

 ### Automation
+#### File management
+- [Organize](https://github.com/tfeldmann/organize) - *"Your desktop is a mess?
+You cannot find anything in your downloads and documents?
+Sorting and renaming all these files by hand is too tedious?
+Time to automate it once and benefit from it forever. `organize` is a command line, open-source alternative to apps like Hazel (macOS) or File Juggler (Windows)."*

+#### Services
 - [IFTTT](https://ifttt.com/) - *"If This Then That, also known as IFTTT is a free web-based service to create chains of simple conditional statements, called applets."* ([from Wikipedia](https://en.wikipedia.org/wiki/IFTTT))

+#### Time tracking
+- [ActivityWatch](https://github.com/ActivityWatch/activitywatch) - *"Records what you do so that you can know how you've spent your time.
+All in a secure way where you control the data."*

 ### Burning CDs/DVDs
 - :star: [List of free software](https://en.wikipedia.org/wiki/Category:Free_optical_disc_authoring_software)